 Traditionally the Head of a university occupied what might often have seemed a largely ceremonial role.
 While they would experience a good deal of deference in personal interaction, they could not expect much success if they tried to exercise command-style management.
 In fact, it could be quite difficult to identify where real decision-making power would lie.
 Before I joined DCU I worked in two universities, and I was never able to discover where the centre of decision-making was.

 Many external stakeholders – including the government and industry – have expected universities to reform to the point where institutional strategy and efficient decision-making would become possible.
 But that has still left a fair amount of uncertainty as to what a President’s role should be.

 I sometimes meet groups of visiting schoolchildren when they come to DCU, and occasionally I amuse myself by asking them what they think my job entails.
 Hardly any of them can even guess – although recently one young girl wondered if I were a ‘tour guide’.
 Maybe that is not a bad way of looking at it.
 We are on a tour of learning and discovery, and within the necessary academic autonomy there is room for some strategic guidance.
 The President – or at least this President – needs to represent the university to its external partners and stakeholders, and needs to ensure that the institution is internally coordinated and strategically focused on its opportunities.
 In one of my next posts on this blog I may describe my ‘typical’ day a little.

 In the end, I doubt there is one model for this, any more than there is one ‘correct’ model for a corporate CEO; I know that we’re different.
 Different university Heads will have a variety of approaches.
-But what we all need to have in common is to recognise that what makes a university great is the work and dedication of its faculty and staff, and the qualities and achievements of its students and graduates.Explore posts in the same categories: university comment below, or link to this permanent URL from your own site.
+But what we all need to have in common is to recognise that what makes a university great is the work and dedication of its faculty and staff, and the qualities and achievements of its students and graduates.university comment below, or link to this permanent URL from your own site.